Asbestos Removal Cost

 Continue reading for more information!

-The average cost of removing asbestos should cost anywhere between £50-£60 per sqm.
+The average cost of removing asbestos is between £50-£60 per sqm.

-Apart from that, you will require a contractor to take a survey of the work necessary of which most professionals will charge about £200-£300 per day.
+You will also require a contractor to take a survey of the work necessary, with most professionals charging around £200 to £300 per day.

 Furthermore, if you would like to apply protective adhesive to the asbestos, that should cost between £8-£15 per sqm.
 As it is pretty evident by now, removing asbestos is not cheap, and unfortunately, there are a few other factors that can affect the price.